WebAssembly/design/FutureFeatures.md

   * Float64MaxNum - maximum; if exactly one operand is NaN, returns the other operand

 MinNum, and MaxNum operations would treat -0 as being effectively less than 0.

+## Floating-point library intrinsics

+These operations aren't needed because they can be implemented in WebAssembly code and linked into WebAssembly modules as at small size cost, and this avoids a non-trivial specification burden of their semantics/precision.
+Adding these intrinsics would allow for better high-level backend optimization of these intrinsics that require builtin knowledge of their semantics.
+On the other hand, a code generator may continue to statically link in its own implementation since this provides greater control over precision/performance tradeoffs.

+  * Float64Sin - trigonometric sine
+  * Float64Cos - trigonometric cosine
+  * Float64Tan - trigonometric tangent
+  * Float64ASin - trigonometric arcsine
+  * Float64ACos - trigonometric arccosine
+  * Float64ATan - trigonometric  arctangent
+  * Float64ATan2 - trigonometric arctangent with two arguments
+  * Float64Exp - exponentiate e
+  * Float64Ln - natural logarithm
+  * Float64Pow - exponentiate
+  * Float32Sin - trigonometric sine
+  * Float32Cos - trigonometric cosine
+  * Float32Tan - trigonometric tangent
+  * Float32ASin - trigonometric arcsine
+  * Float32ACos - trigonometric arccosine
+  * Float32ATan - trigonometric  arctangent
+  * Float32ATan2 - trigonometric arctangent with two arguments
+  * Float32Exp - exponentiate e
+  * Float32Ln - natural logarithm
+  * Float32Pow - exponentiate

+The rounding behavior of these operations would need clarification.